-Writer, entrepreneur, trend forecaster, and M.I.T.-trained rocket-scientist Dr. Cliff Kurtzman has given presentations, keynotes and workshops across the USA along with speaking excursions to Canada, Brazil, Israel, Netherlands, Germany, Japan and Norway, and to EO groups and Universities.
+Writer, entrepreneur, futurist and M.I.T.-trained rocket-scientist Dr. Cliff Kurtzman has given presentations, keynotes and workshops across the USA along with speaking excursions to Canada, Brazil, Israel, Netherlands, Germany, Japan and Norway, and to EO groups and Universities.

 Over the past 22 years, Cliff has enjoyed a series of entrepreneurial successes, being named Entrepreneur of the Year by EO Houston after one of his businesses doubled its sales eight times in a one year period.
 In speaking to audiences, Cliff addresses how “dominoes” — disruptive world events, as well as the actions of those close to us — provide us with challenges that are often outside of our direct control.

 As such “dominoes” fall in our lives, the question becomes… will we be crushed as a Consequence of someone else knocking them over; or will we learn the Truths necessary to knock them over for ourselves in a manner that creates a desired future for our family and our business?